 - In Eternal Sonata, you can't unequip the Weapons or Armor slot, only swap.

-- Occurs in a few Final Fantasy games.
+- Occurs in the later Final Fantasy games.

 - in Lost Souls MUD, some cursed items display sticky behavior.
 Hijinks ensue when players decide it is more cost effective to have their buddy hack off the hand with the cursed ring on it, then reattach the limb, than to get a remove curse spell cast on them.